 Psychology research is clear that there is a mental energy cost every time humans switch mental tasks, and we are most productive when we spend time on a single project or task rather than multiple at once.
 It is important to make the most of each and every minute.
 This type of thinking is what it takes to remain competitive in challenging roles, including SDR and business development sales positions.

-Learning to minimize distractions will only serve to maximize your productivity and your overall sales success.
+Learning to minimize distractions will only serve to maximize your sales productivity and your overall sales success.
 This is especially important when you consider it takes 23 minutes to refocus after each interruption.
 If overcoming this challenge seems easier said than done, don’t despair.
 Here’s how to minimize distractions for maximum sales productivity and finally end your struggle.

 There are a few high-level ideas to keep in mind as you think through how to squeeze more sales productivity out of the day: